-The Company determines the best estimated selling price ("BESP") in multiple-element arrangements as follows: VSOE for post-contract customer support is determined based on the price charged when such element is sold separately (renewals).
+The Company determines ESP in multiple-element arrangements as follows: VSOE for post-contract customer support is determined based on the price charged when such element is sold separately (renewals).
 The price may vary in the territories and vertical markets in which the Company conducts business.
 Price is determined by using a consistent percentage of the Company's product price lists, in the same territories and markets.

-For the product and subscriptions, the Company determines the BESP based on management estimated selling price by considering several external and internal factors including, but not limited to, pricing practices including discounting, margin objectives, and competition.
-The determination of estimated selling price ("ESP") is made through consultation with and approval of management, taking into consideration the pricing model and go-to-market strategy.
+For the product and subscriptions, the Company determines the ESP based on management's estimated selling price by considering several external and internal factors including, but not limited to, pricing practices including discounting, margin objectives, and competition.
+The determination of ESP is made through consultation with and approval of management, taking into consideration the pricing model and go-to-market strategy.

 The Company records a provision for estimated sale returns and stock rotation granted to customers on products in the same period the related revenues are recorded in accordance with ASC No. 605.
 These estimates are based on historical sales returns, stock rotations and other known factors.
-Such provisions amounted to \$ 1,776 and \$ 1,434 as of December 31, 2014 and 2015, respectively.
+Such provisions amounted to \$ 1,434 and \$ 984 as of December 31, 2015 and 2016, respectively.

-Deferred revenues include unearned amounts received under post-contract customer support and subscription agreements, and are classified in short and long-term based on their contractual term.
+Deferred revenues include unearned amounts collected under post-contract customer support and subscription agreements, and are classified in short and long-term based on their contractual term.